facebook/create-react-app/packages/react-scripts/template/README.md

 > Note: this feature is available with `react-scripts@2.0.0` and higher.

-If the `proxy` option is **not** flexible enough for you, you can get direct access to the Express app instance and hook up your own middleware.
+If the `proxy` option is **not** flexible enough for you, you can get direct access to the Express app instance and hook up your own proxy middleware.

 First, install `http-proxy-middleware` using npm or Yarn: